The U.S. payments industry should be more transparent in order to bring about competition.

 The fees merchants pay to accept credit cards are too high.

 Credit card processing fees have more than doubled over the past decade despite technological improvements that have driven down processing costs.
 The rates charged to U.S. merchants are among the highest in the world, seven times the maximum allowed in Europe.
-In 2019, card processing fees totaled $116.4 billion, according to the Nilson Report.
-That was up 88 percent over the previous decade.
-These fees are many retailers’ highest cost after labor and drive up prices paid by consumers by hundreds of dollars a year for the average family.
+In 2022, card processing fees totaled $160.7 billion, according to the Nilson Report.
+That was up 16.7 percent over the year before and up 142 percent over the previous decade.
+These fees are most retailers’ highest operating cost after labor and drive up prices paid by consumers by more than $1,000 a year for the average family.